 ALSO, we want to say that plan B doesn’t necessarily mean that you have to change everything altogether; it sometimes means redesigning or repurposing.

 When considering a venue, speak to your venue coordinator on options for a sudden change of weather or blackouts, storm doors, umbrella storage, etc.

 Remember that you might want to consider having coverage, like wedding/event insurance, to give you extra peace of mind if you are serving alcohol.

 13. Keep the main thing, the main thing

-When you feel overwhelmed, remind yourself that it is not about how awesome your event will be.
-Your big day is about celebrating your union and commitment to the love of your life.
+When you feel overwhelmed, remind yourself that it is not just about how awesome your event will be (although partially it is!), this is the day that you are celebrating your union and commitment to the love of your life.

 There you are!
-Our top 13 tips on how to plan your own wedding 2021!
+Our top tips on how to plan a wedding! xo